acm-cui/website-cui2021/programme/keynote.md

 We are delighted to announce that Prof. Elisabeth André from Augsburg University will be the keynote speaker for {{ site.conference.short_name }} {{ site.conference.year }}.

-Details about Elisabeth's talk will be available soon.

 ## About Elisabeth

 <div class="row">